rahulaauji-30/flikfolio-fronend/README.md

-Great, thanks for the update!
-Here’s the revised README.md with the correct backend information and live website link:

----

 # FlikFolio Frontend

 Welcome to the FlikFolio Frontend repository!
 FlikFolio is a web application designed to help users search for movies, save them for later, and track their favorite films.
 The frontend is developed using React.js, and it interacts with a Flask-based backend API.